 “You’re putting crowds in the stands?”
 The director clicked his phone into its belt clip.

 “This spot is about the summer everyone remembers never getting.”

-To illustrate the depth of field François envisions I started with a photo of a Brooklyn Cyclones game (1).
-I liked the old-timey scale of the ballpark, the colors of the center field ads next to the right field shadows.
+To illustrate the depth of field that the artist envisions, I started with a photo of a Brooklyn Cyclones game (1).
+I liked the old timey scale of the ballpark, the colors of the center field ads abutting the right field shadows.
 I tinted a base layer to lift the scene out of everyday light (2) and overlaid a layer blown out with a lens blur (3).
-I added 9 additional layers (4) to darken shadows, fine-tune the lens blur, halo the middle distance, and clarify the foreground for the final composite (5).
+I added additional layers (4) to darken shadows, fine-tune the lens blur, halo the middle distance, and clarify the foreground for the final composite (5).

 Photo and composite: Sarah Malone